 - Heritage Trapper’s: 1 queen bed, a 2-person jacuzzi tub, a wood burning fireplace, a kitchenette and a bathroom.
 This is the most intimate cabin, ideal for couples looking for the most romantic getaway possible.

-Baker Creek Provides a Cozy Atmosphere
+Baker Creek Mountain Lodge Provides a Cozy Atmosphere

 Baker Creek Mountain Resort provides its visitors with a true mountain getaway.
 Thanks to its cozy atmosphere, you instantly feel relaxed.
-Everything about the rooms and cabins have been well thought out to deliver the ideal rustic escape, no matter the season.
+Everything about the rooms and cabins has been well thought out to deliver the ideal rustic escape, no matter the season.

 From the small things: various lighting options to get the maximum cozy feel, the plaid-themed curtains, and the cozy rugs and throw pillows.
 To the big things: the fireplace, the deck, the loft – everything played a part in making this experience so relaxing.